ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/maintenance-page.md

 In this file, change the example `host` field to your applications URL.

-You may prefer to change your existing `Ingress` so that the `backend` points to your maintenance page, rather than copying the example `Ingress` file.
-This will ensure that the hostname is correct, and that you do not incur any downtime (by deleting the previous ingress and creating a new one).
+Rather than using this file, you may prefer to change your existing `Ingress` so that the `backend` points to your maintenance page, whenever you need to replace your service with the maintenance page.

+This will ensure that you do not incur any downtime (by deleting the previous ingress and creating a new one).